nelson-lang/nelson-gitbook/markdown/en/localization/setlanguage.md

 ## Description

 <p>
-            <b>setlanguage</b> changes the language used by Nelson and saves this changes for subsequent runs of Nelson.</p>
+            setlanguage changes the language used by Nelson and saves this changes for subsequent runs of Nelson.</p>

 ## See also